AI Trail Analysis

 - Franconia Notch State Park Visitor Center

-- Town of Lincoln (restaurants, lodging, supplies)
+- Town of Lincoln (restaurants, lodging, groceries, gear shops)